 Unfortunately the majority of visitors don’t see past the day trips to Petra, often coming over from neighbouring Sinai for a day or two, but for those travellers willing to give it just a little more time and explore it more thoroughly, Jordan will welcome you with open arms and cast a spell on you that will keep you there far longer than you originally intended.

 Despite being sandwiched between the relatively unstable countries of Iraq, Israel and the Palestinian territories, Jordan is extremely stable as a country.
-Although there is a strong Catholic presence in Jordan, it is still a predominantly Muslim country.
-The locals are relatively used to tourists, especially in and around Petra, and are likely not to be offended by mild cultural faux pas, but you should respect local customs for modest dress when visiting, especially if visiting any religious building.
+Although there is a strong Catholic presence in Jordan, it is still a predominantly Muslim country, but the locals are relatively used to tourists, especially in and around Petra, and are likely not to be offended by mild cultural faux pas, but you should respect local customs for modest dress when visiting, especially if visiting any religious building.
 Basic long trousers and a top that covers the shoulders should be more than adequate.

 Visas are needed for all visitors to Jordan regardless of nationality, but for the vast majority, including citizens of the UK, Europe, the USA, Canada, Australia and New Zealand and many more, visas are issued at most sea and land border crossings with a minimum of fuss.
 The exception to this is the King Hussein bridge on the border crossing from Israel where you will not get a visa at all.